Admissions Policy for September 2021

 7+ (into Year 3).
 Entrance is by our own competitive test, held in January of the year of entry.
 Candidates will be invited into the Preparatory School on two separate occasions.
 We recruit about 60 pupils at this age, from a very wide range of independent and state schools.

 11+ (into Year 7).
 We recruit approximately a further 60 pupils at this age, from a very wide range of independent and state schools.
-Entrance is by our own competitive exam, held in January of the year of entry, which involves papers in English and Maths.
+Entrance is by our own competitive exam, held in January of the year of entry, which involves papers in English and Maths and a computer-based reasoning test.
 Following the exam, some children are invited for interview.

 16+ (into Year 12).
 We recruit about 25 pupils at this age, from a wide range of independent and state schools.
 Entrance is by our own competitive exam, held in November of the year before entry i.e. at the beginning of Year 11; candidates select their papers from a list of subjects Bancroft’s offers at A Level and that they feel they will perform best in; they should choose the two main subjects they are intending to pursue at A Level.
 We also offer a Thinking Skills paper, testing problem solving and other thinking skills.
 Places are awarded conditionally, and candidates are usually expected to achieve a minimum level of achievement at GCSE (usually 5 or more subjects at Grade 8 or 9).